 Directions:

-- Toss mixed greens, cherry tomatoes, cucumber, and red onion in a bowl.
+- Toss greens, tomatoes, cucumber, and onion in a bowl.

-- Slice the cooked tuna and place it on top of the salad.
+- Slice tuna and set on top of salad.

 - Drizzle with vinaigrette before serving.